 This process is not unlike writing tests for your software.
 Only communicate a (proposed) change via a change to the handbook; don't use a presentation, email, chat message, or another medium to communicate the components of the change.
 These other forms of communication might be more convenient for the presenter, but they make it harder for the audience to understand the context and the implications for other potentially affected processes.

-Having a mentality ensures there is no duplication; the handbook is always up to date, and others are better able to contribute.
+Having a "handbook first" mentality ensures there is no duplication; the handbook is always up to date, and others are better able to contribute.

 Please follow these guidelines and remind others of them.